Gijsreyn/PSDSC/README.md

 ## Usage examples

 The PSDSC module is not difficult to operate, as it hooks directly into `dsc.exe`.
 While JSON is the primary driver, `dsc.exe` supports JSON and YAML as input.
 Under the hood, it is always converted to JSON.
 PSDSC extends more capabilities, by also supporting PowerShell objects based on `hashtable` object and a single `-ResourceInput` parameter.
 You don't have to worry about if the input is a `.json` file or `@{}` PowerShell input object.
-PSDSC translates the input to the relevant options.
+PSDSC translates the input to the required options.

 PowerShell v7+ is required.